 Fatalities For Every 100 Million Miles Driven: 1.56

-Then, of course, the natural inclination to temperance and sobriety that Vegas encourages also means the city has a wee bit of a drunk driving problem, especially on big holiday weekends.
-And yet, they still can’t beat Montana.
+The natural inclination to drunkenness and sobriety that Vegas encourages also means the city has a wee bit of a drunk driving problem, especially on big holiday weekends.

-That’s irony for you!
-No matter where you live or drive – enter your ZIP code below to get started finding the best car insurance rates!
+No matter where you live or drive, enter your ZIP code below to get started finding the best car insurance rates!